A quick scan thru the bowl schedule……..

 New Mexico State was 11-49 the last five years; great year for coach Doug Martin.

-4) SMU won’t have to go too far for their bowl game; Mustangs are playing Louisiana Tech in the Frisco Bowl, being played in the Dallas Cowboys’ practice facility, which is roughly 25 miles from the SMU campus.
+4) SMU won’t have to go too far for their bowl game; Mustangs are playing Louisiana Tech in the Frisco Bowl, being played in a 20,000-seat soccer stadium, which is roughly 25 miles from the SMU campus.

 Louisiana Tech won its last three bowls, scoring 35-47-48 points.
 SMU is in its first bowl in five years.